EL/M-2084: Operators

-The Czech Ministry of Defense is reported to have purchased 8 ELM 2084 Radars scheduled to be delivered by 2023, the first ELM-2084 MMR was delivered in April 2022.
+Czech Army purchased 8 radars, the first ELM-2084 MMR was delivered in April 2022.
 After difficulties with the system and lack of delivered manuals for the system by ELTA it passed the army tests on 21 April 2023.
-In May 2023 the 5 already delivered of the 8 ordered units should be accepted by the Czech Army and put into service.
+5 radars are stationary and 3 mobile as a back-up.
+Additional 4 mobile radars serve as part of SPYDER LR batteries.